GMouron/Puzzles/Seven/README.md

 4. As a bonus, trying to convert the RPN notation into usual math notation ?

-__Final workflow is the same as described above, including translating back to usual math notation__
+__Final workflow is the same as described above, including translating back to usual math notation__ _I found at least one bug, e.g. an expression such as ``7 1 7 / +`` is not being generated.
+I am not sure if it means that under some circumstances, you can't find a valid result when there is one.
+(see line 31 o Main.hs)_